National Fuel: Teleconference Announcement

-WILLIAMSVILLE, N.Y., April 20, 2022 (GLOBE NEWSWIRE) -- You are invited to participate in a teleconference to review National Fuel Gas Company’s (NYSE:NFG, Financial) second quarter fiscal 2022 results and hear an update on the Company and its operations.
+WILLIAMSVILLE, N.Y., April 20, 2022 (GLOBE NEWSWIRE) -- You are invited to participate in a teleconference to review National Fuel Gas Company’s (:NFG) second quarter fiscal 2022 results and hear an update on the Company and its operations.
 The teleconference will be held on:

 Friday, May 6, 2022, at 11 a.m.
 (ET)